 Neck And Shoulder Pain Is Commonly Found With Chronic Muscle Strain

-Problems with injuries, degenerative changes or cervical spondylosis, disc damage along with muscle strain can refer pain to these areas in certain patterns.
+Neck and shoulder pain often involve problems with injuries, degenerative changes or cervical spondylosis, disc damage along with muscle strain can refer pain to these areas in certain patterns.
 When a pain generator is found like a facet joint syndrome, it can usually be addressed in specific manners.
 Often, it is difficult to find a specific pain generator and we call that non-specific pain syndromes.

 Often complaints of chronic neck and shoulder pain is multifactoral, with poor posture and ergonomics being the underlying factors.
 In particular strain of two particular muscles that connect the neck and shoulder are areas of focus in neck/shoulder pain.
 The first muscle is the levator scapula which uses the neck as a base to raise the shoulder from the back.
 This muscle is discussed in detail under causes of a stiff neck.

 The other muscle which commonly causes neck shoulder pain is the Trapezius.
 This is a complex muscle often called “The Coat Hanger” which can also cause pain into the head and at the base of the skull.
 We also discuss problems with this muscle in areas of neck strain.
 It is an important muscle and chronic strain can lead to a condition called trapezius myalgia.
 This just means pain in the trapezius muscle, but it is particularly vulnerable to stress.